File descriptor limits

 ~/.bash_profile shell configuration file.

-If the node complains about the LOCK files it may mean one of the two things:
+If Nethermind complains about the lock files, it perhaps because of one of the following:

-(1) another Nethermind process is running and using the same DB
+Another Nethermind process is running using the same database

 find . -type f -name 'LOCK' -delete